sandeep-ps/sam2/README_sam2_crop_cli.md

 - Use smaller models for faster processing
 - Process images in smaller batches if memory is limited
 - Use smaller output sizes to save storage space
+- Use smaller `--max-resize-dimension` values to reduce memory usage
+- Use larger `--max-resize-dimension` values for higher quality processing of large images

 ### Debug Mode